last changes April 3rd 2026

 What Does CUI Mean?

-Controlled Unclassified Information (CUI) is information that requires safeguarding or dissemination controls pursuant to and consistent with applicable law, regulations, and government-wide policies but is not classified under Executive Order 13526 or the Atomic Energy Act, as amended.
+CUI stands for Controlled Unclassified Information.
+It is information that requires safeguarding or dissemination controls pursuant to and consistent with applicable law, regulation, or government-wide policy, but is not classified under Executive Order 13526 or the Atomic Energy Act.
+That distinction is important: classified information is subject to a very different set of handling and protection requirements.

 Identifying CUI